The scripture for today, June 30 (6/30), is 1st Kings 6:30 as found in the Old Testament of the Bible:

 So we see that during Old Testament times, God commanded that they have full-time musicians to sing and play during daily sacrifices and special feasts and they had to be male Levites and they had to play cymbals, harps and lyres, sometimes accompanied by trumpets.

 What a family Samuel had!
 And I’ll bet he was musical himself.
 How proud he would have been of his descendants.

 Interestingly, although God specified every detail of the instruments that had to be played in the Old Testament, nothing like that was specified in the New Testament.
 Did God forget?
 Perhaps God took us to a higher plain in the New Testament era.
 We do know that in I Corinthians 14:15, we are told to both pray and sing with mind and spirit.

-About 50 years ago, when my father died, the funeral was in a little country church.
+About 40 years ago when my father died, the funeral was in a little country church.
 The music consisted of a small group from the congregation who sang hymns without the accompaniment of an instrument.
-They were not good performers ~ they twanged a lot and sometimes were a bit off-key.
+They were not good performers ~ they twanged a lot and sometimes were a bit off key.
 But it was some of the most beautiful music I have ever heard.
 Why?
 Because their singing was accompanied by their heart.
 They were telling my family, “We love you,” and I really felt that they did.

 God looks down at our singing ~ no matter how good or feeble ~ and says, “I can tell you love me.”
 And that’s all that matters.

-THE OLD OLD STORY SET TO OLD OLD TUNES has 40 songs about the Old Testament and 40 about the New Testament ~ all set to common folk tunes.
-To BUY NOW, click a book cover or paste this………. https://bit.ly/2YwJVHI
+THE OLD OLD STORY SET TO OLD OLD TUNES is a fun songbook for children.
+Lyrics for 40 songs from the Old Testament and 40 for the New Testament.
+Paperback just $8.
+To BUY NOW, click a book cover or paste this: https://amzn.to/2IOVMsE